I compared Cricut Infusible Ink on Cricut blanks to just regular cotton. I’ll give you my completely honest opinion if it’s worth it.

 Solid or Patterned Infusible Ink?

 One of the first comparisons you will see here is pattern vs solid color.
 From what I found I will say if you must use cotton, opt for a patterned infusible ink.
 The imperfections are much less noticeable.
-The solid color makes it very apparent where it is uneven.
+The solid color makes it very apparent that it is uneven.

 How does cotton take infusible ink?